-This post describes steps you can take to turn on or off remote desktop sharing in Ubuntu Linux.
+This post describes how to turn remote desktop sharing in Ubuntu Linux on or off.

 There are many remote assistance tools available today.
 A popular remote support tool is TeamViewer.
 However, Ubuntu Linux now has a built-in Remote Assistance tool that lets someone you trust take over your PC and fix a problem from wherever they are.

 You must have the GNOME Remote Desktop package installed for Remote Desktop to be visible.
 The default Ubuntu Desktop comes with the package installed, so no actions are needed.

 If you don’t want to use third-party tools to allow others to connect to your PC, then use the built-in Remote Desktop feature with Ubuntu Linux.